 The freshman student seeking a B.S. degree in nursing or a student transferring from another institution may enter the B.S. degree plan at the place determined by the Admissions Committee.
-Follow the application process outlined for all the nursing programs.
+Follow the application process outlined for the nursing program.